foreverphoenix/the-phoenix-flavour/content/skyrim-se/tpf-de/faq.md

 Well, it isn't, but it is just purely visual bug of MO2, which happens when you use Wabbajack to install the list.
 Nevermind it.

+---

+> Are all releases of the list available to be downloaded?

+Yes, you will be able to find them on [TPF DE's Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/51973).

 ## Content

 > Will any of the survival mods or Legacy of the Dragonborn ever be added to TPF DE?